GloriEvo/GloriEvo/README.md

 He/They/It - In no particular order, I prefer all 3 equally.

-Profic & Proship - Darkshipper & Selfshipper - Your DNI goes both ways.
+Profic & Proship - Darkshipper & Yumeshipper - Your DNI goes both ways.

 ##